 The Four Winds centers on Elsa: a wife and mother who must make a series of difficult choices when her family's farm succumbs to the perils of the Great Depression and the Dust Bowl, forcing her to strike westward to California in search of a better life.
 6 Feb.
 2

-From Gallery Gurls founder Jasmin Hernandez comes this coffee-table book highlighting 50 artists of color.
+From Gallery Gurls founder Jasmin Hernandez comes this coffee-table book highlighting 50 artists and art workers of color.
 Full of lush photographs that document both the creators and their work,

-We Are Here offers an enlightening and inspiring look at contemporary artists disrupting the art-world status quo.
+We Are Here offers an enlightening and inspiring look at creative people disrupting the art-world status quo.
 7 Feb.
 2

 As a teenager, Ruth gave her newborn son up for adoption before leaving her decrepit Indiana hometown behind.
 Now she's 29 years old, and her husband wants to start a family.
 Ruth can't shake the thought of the son she doesn't know, however, so she returns home from Chicago find him, in spite of her grandmother's warnings.